The Problem Nobody Talks About

 Why Google Doesn't Warn You

 Google Ads has no conflict detection feature.
 There is no alert when a negative blocks a positive keyword.
-There is no warning in the UI, no flag in the Recommendations tab, and no mention in the optimization score.
+Nothing in the UI, the Recommendations tab, or the optimization score flags the collision when it happens.

-This isn't an oversight.
-It's a structural gap.
-Google filed a patent in 2009 (US20100185661) describing a system that would recommend match types for negative keywords and flag potential conflicts.
-They built the theoretical framework.
-They never shipped it.
+Google has known about this gap for over a decade.
+In 2009, they filed a patent (US20100185661) describing a system that would recommend match types for negative keywords and flag potential conflicts.
+The framework exists on paper.
+They've never shipped the feature.

-The practical result: advertisers either avoid broad negatives entirely (leaving waste unchecked) or use them without visibility into the consequences (risking silent campaign damage).
-Both outcomes cost money.
+The practical result for advertisers without one: avoid broad negatives entirely (leaving waste unchecked) or use them without visibility into the consequences (risking silent campaign damage).
+Both options cost money.

 How to Check for Conflicts Manually